-Orange County Sheriff's Department Awarded DUID Testing and Training Grant
+Orange County Sheriff's Department Awarded

+DUID Testing and Training Grant

-SANTA ANA, Ca. (November 10, 2020): The Orange County Sheriff's Department - OC Crime Lab has been awarded a \$117,000 grant from the California Office of Traffic Safety (OTS) for training and enhanced drug-impaired driving testing.
-The Orange County Sheriff's Department will use the funding to facilitate the efficient testing of all blood samples collected in DUI investigations for the presence of drugs, regardless of the blood alcohol concentration (BAC).
+SANTA ANA, Ca. (Date, 2021): The Orange County Sheriff's Department - OC Crime Lab has been awarded a \$117,000 grant from the California Office of Traffic Safety (OTS) for training and enhanced drug-impaired driving testing.

+The Orange County Sheriff's Department will use the funding to facilitate the testing of all blood samples collected in DUI investigations for the presence of drugs, regardless of the blood alcohol concentration (BAC) and research related to oral fluid toxicology testing.